 In 2019, South Carolina First Steps was named a state partner agency within the Alliance for Early Success, a national network connecting state early childhood advocacy organizations with national funders and technical assistance organizations to promote state-level policy changes benefitting children birth through age 8.
-Alliance for Early Success awarded First Steps an initial partner grant of $25,000 (9/1/2019 - 8/31/2020) to support the development and roll-out of South Carolina’s early childhood state strategic plan with grassroots and grasstops audiences.
+Alliance for Early Success re-awarded First Steps an initial partner grant of $50,000 (9/1/2021 - 8/31/2022) to support the development and roll-out of South Carolina’s early childhood state strategic plan with grassroots and grasstops audiences.
 Alliance for Early Success is also providing technical assistant to support the further development of a Children's Cabinet structure for the Early Childhood Advisory Council.

 A $3.5 million grant from the US Department of Health and Human Services’ Office of Administration for Children and Families was awarded to the SC Department of Social Services in December, 2018.
 Known as the Preschool Development Grant Birth Through 5 (PDG), this one-year grant required work in five key activity areas over the course of a single year: Needs Assessment; Strategic Planning; Maximizing Parent Knowledge; Sharing Best Practices; and Improving Overall Quality.
 South Carolina First Steps was a key strategic partner in obtaining and executing the grant, receiving $1.3 million in grant funds and providing more than $1 million in state match.
 Due to a delay in the receipt of funds a no-cost extension was granted and work on the grant officially concluded on February 29, 2020.